 We must marshal our collective will and dedicate ourselves to these actions:

-- We must preserve and enhance the ability of forests, mangrove swamps, and saltwater marshes to draw down CO2 in the atmosphere, to protect communities from climate impacts, and to ensure the continued functioning of the world’s terrestrial carbon sinks and watersheds as the world gets warmer.
+4. We must preserve and enhance the ability of forests, mangrove swamps, and saltwater marshes to draw down CO2 from the atmosphere, to protect communities from climate impacts, and to ensure the continued functioning of the world’s terrestrial carbon sinks and watersheds as the world gets warmer.